Where to Start in the Shooting Horse Discipline

 Getting started shouldn’t feel confusing or intimidating.
 The National Shooting Horse Association provides a clear, horse-first path into the shooting horse discipline—whether you have an instructor, train with friends, or are figuring things out on your own.

 Shooting horse competitions in the U.S. are primarily organized through established competition organizations such as CMSA (Cowboy Mounted Shooting Association) and USMS (United States Mounted Shooting).
 These organizations provide rulebooks, competition structures, local clubs, and sanctioned events that allow riders to compete, earn placements, and participate in the sport.
+NaSHA does not replace competition sanctioning bodies but supports training frameworks that work alongside them.

 Extra Support for Members: Video Review & Training Help